malike/elasticsearch-report-engine/README.md

 generates a _jrmxl_ file.

-The plugin generates [base64 encoded](https://en.wikipedia.org/wiki/Base64) stream of the PDF report generated once you pass the location of the jrxml and the query to fetch data from ElasticSearch.
+The plugin generates [base64 encoded](https://en.wikipedia.org/wiki/Base64) stream of the PDF report generated once you pass the location of the jrxml and the query to fetch data from Elasticsearch.

  `` PDF Sample Request ``